rhaiscript/book/src/rust/modules/resolvers/custom.md

 Implement a Custom Module Resolver
 ==================================

-{{#include ../../links.md}}
+{{#include ../../../links.md}}

-For many applications in which Rhai is embedded, it is necessary to customize the way that modules are resolved.
-For instance, modules may need to be loaded from script texts stored in a database, not in the file system.
+For many applications in which Rhai is embedded, it is necessary to customize the way that [modules] are resolved.
+For instance, [modules] may need to be loaded from script texts stored in a database, not in the file system.

 A module resolver must implement the [`ModuleResolver`][traits] trait, which contains only one